mwerlitz/jackson-wrapped/README.md

 ## Features

  - `@JsonWrapped` annotations can be placed at property (field or method) level and type (class) level
- - `@JsonWrapped` annotations at property and type (class) level can be combined, configuration on properties has precedence
+ - `@JsonWrapped` annotations at property and type level with the same virtual property name can be combined, configuration on property level has precedence
  - multiple `@JsonWrapped` annotations with different names for the virtual property can be used, resulting in multiple virtual objects:

         @JsonWrapped(value="name", properties={"first","last})